jcp215033/YTadBlock/README.md

 ## Overview

 YouTube Ad Scrubber is a Chrome Extension designed to enhance your video watching experience on YouTube by automatically skipping ads in video players.
-As of 11/11/2023, it has been tested and confirmed to work on Chrome and Opera GX.
+As of 11/11/2023, it has been tested and confirmed to work on Chrome Version 119.0.6045.105.
+(Works on Opera GX as well, but metrics are not available)

 ## Features